LiuLianJie/ant-design-pro-site/docs/layout.en-US.md

 Grid layout is widely used, one of its major benefits is responsiveness.

-Grid Component provided by Ant Design is tremedously powerful. you can set span, responsive columns, and optional `flex` layout.
+Grid Component provided by Ant Design is tremendously powerful. you can set span, responsive columns, and optional `flex` layout.
 It covers a majority of use-cases: See [Grid](http://ant.design/components/grid/) for details.

 ## Using the Layout Component